emranxec/KeepLearning/README.md

 >The @Autowired annotation can be used to autowire bean on the setter method just like @Required annotation, constructor, a property or methods with arbitrary names and/or multiple arguments.

+### Constructor based Autowiring
+>@Autowired annotation is optional for constructor based injection.
+Here, the Red object from the container is passed to the constructor while creating the Color object.

 ```java
 @Qualifier("redBean")
 class Red implements Color {